xenia-manager/Assets/README.md

-This is just a backup of boxarts and icons from Xbox Marketplace.
+This is a backup of boxarts and icons from Xbox Marketplace.

 _All ownership goes to their respective owners_